misc-hosting/mtntbk/about.md

 old-school American kickboxing with the local legend and champ, Kerry Roop of Rochester, Michigan.
 Someday soon, I hope to spend time training in Thailand.

-{% include image.html url="../../assets/images/roop.jpg" description="Kerry Roop Axe Kicking
+{% include image.html url="../../assets/images/roop.jpg" description="Kerry Roop axe kicking
-the World" width="400"%}
+the world" width="400"%}

 My approach to sports writing comes from Soviet-era boxing manuals such as M.I.
 Romanenko's *The Mastery of Boxing* (1960), Y.B.
 Nikifirov's *A Boxer's Feel for Distance* (1971), and